alonghurst/ptahbuilder/README.md

 MetaDataResolver<T> have working base classes provided but they can be inherited from per type T if desired.
 The builder will try to find non-default derrived types in any loaded assemblies and prefer to use them over the provided base classes.

 You can inherit from Validator<T> and override the StringPropertiesToValidate method to specify which string properties should be validated as not empty.
+The Validators have a priority set so they run after most Operations but before the output Operations

 When you wish to implement an Operation you have 2 options: